Physics-inspired spatiotemporal-graph AI ensemble for the detection of higher order wave mode signals of spinning binary black hole mergers: Discussion

 In addition to reducing time-to-solution using distributed training, we also distributed AI inference so as to process an entire decade of advanced gravitational wave data within 3.5 hours.
 In brief, AI provides a natural pathway to accelerate and automate gravitational wave discovery using existing supercomputing resources.

+We have explored the use of these AI ensembles to search for gravitational waves in O3b data available at the Gravitational Wave Open Science Center.
+We did this by processing Advanced LIGO and Advanced Virgo data that span the month of February 2020.
+Our findings indicate that we can indeed identify 6 HLV events that span the signal manifold used to train our AI ensembles, and readily discard noise anomalies.
+This is the first analysis in the literature that introduces AI models trained with higher order wave modes for an astrophysical population of quasi-circular, spinning, non-precessing binary black hole mergers.

+Using real data, we identified a number of challenges related to the disparate sensitivities of the HLV detector network.
+A potential approach for a more resilient AI architecture may consist of aggregating predictions from the H and L channels (since they have comparable sensitivity) to figure out whether a given signal is concurrently observed by the Advanced LIGO detectors, and then look at the output from Advanced Virgo.
+This third output may provide additional confidence for a detection if any of the Advanced LIGO detectors is down and the signal is also visible in Advanced Virgo.
+However, AI predictions from advanced Virgo may not be used to discard potential events if they are not clearly extracted from Advanced Virgo data.
+This condition may be used to design AI models that consider a larger detector network, and may be relaxed once all detectors reach comparable sensitivity.

+We also compared the performance of our AI ensemble with production scale analyses done with established gravitational wave pipelines, and then conducted a \texttt{PyCBC} search for 10 gravitational wave sources using available gravitational wave data as is.
+These comparisons elucidated the strengths and weaknesses of each approach, and indicated that AI methods will greatly benefit from using information regarding data calibration, data quality input, and data cleaning.
+These additional pre-processing analyses should be incorporated in future AI analyses.

+On the algorithm side of things, the choice of pooling operations in the GNN block can influence the quality of the learned node representations and ultimately affect the performance of our AI models.
+Currently, we are utilizing max pooling based on our preliminary ablation experiments with addition, max pooling, and average pooling.
+The specific nature of signal detection seems to favor max pooling since it provides best convergence and evaluation performance.
+However, in future work it will be worth exploring the idea of integrating multiple pooling strategies and concatenating their outputs.
+This approach may allow the model to capture a more comprehensive set of features and potentially generalize better.

-This work will facilitate the development of AI models for signal detection using open source data at the Gravitational Wave Open Science Center to process advanced LIGO and advanced Virgo data at scale.
-Furthermore, this approach will streamline the development of AI models to search for signals that include higher order waveform modes and spin precession since at this time the training of AI models for 4D signal manifolds may be completed in just under 2 hrs.
-These studies will be pursued in the future.
+This work sets the stage for the development of resilient AI approaches for signal detection using open source data at the Gravitational Wave Open Science Center to process Advanced LIGO and Advanced Virgo data at scale.
+The next frontier is the development of such AI models considering higher order wave modes that describe spinning and precessing binary black hole mergers.

-\paragraph{Data Availability}

-All data and software used in this article are available upon reasonable request from the authors.
+\section{Data availability}